 ISDN Dial Backup Setup This setting is available for the routers supporting ISDN function only.
 Before utilizing the ISDN dial backup feature, you must create a dial backup profile first.
-Please click Internet Access Setup > Dialing to a Single ISP to enter the backup profile.
+Please click ISDN > Dialing to a Single ISP to create the backup profile.